sdodsley/openstack-dr/README.md

 # OpenStack-DR
 ## MVP for Pure / Red Hat / Trilio OpenStack DR/Failover service.

-This playbook is only for an instance with a single cinder-based boot volume.
+This playbook is only for an instance with a single cinder-based volume.
+If the volume is bootable, then an instance will be started using it.

 The boot volume on the primary openstack cloud is of a volume type where the volume has been replicated (**asynchronously or synchronously**) between two Pure FlashArrays.